-Students, other than those enrolled in the Dual Enrollment program, may participate in the study abroad trip to England.
+Qualified students, other than those enrolled in the Dual Enrollment program, may participate in the study abroad trip to England or the learning study abroad in St. Vincent and the Grenadines.
 Students will have the opportunity to tour historic cities and sites.
 Scholarship opportunities are available for children of military families.
-For complete information, including cost and eligibility requirements, please visit www.centralgatech.edu/global/england.
+For complete information, including cost and eligibility requirements, please visit www.centralgatech.edu/global.